TomasTrnkaPLC/TrainYourOwnYOLO/README.md

 ## Getting Started

 ### Requisites
-The only hard requirement is a running version of python 3.3 or newer.
-To install the latest python 3.x version go to
+The only hard requirement is a running version of python 3.6.1 or newer.
+To install the latest python 3.6.1 version go to
 - [python.org/downloads](https://www.python.org/downloads/)

 and follow the installation instructions.

-To speed up training, it is recommended to use a **GPU with CUDA** support.
-For example on [AWS](/2_Training/AWS/) you can use a `p2.xlarge` instance (Tesla K80 GPU with 12GB memory).
-Inference is very fast even on a CPU with approximately ~2 images per second.
+Tested on Windows 10
+GTX 1660 6GB
+Cudnn cudnn-10.0-windows10-x64-v7.4.1.5
+Cuda cuda_10.0.130_411.31_win10
+Python python-3.6.1-amd64

 ### Installation